kais-codes/Simple-Web-App/README.md

 # Simple-Web-App
-A simple web app with functional CRUD operations and uses SQL queries.
+A simple web app built with Python/Flask with functional CRUD operations and uses SQL queries.